ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 .. image:: transifex.png

-You can then tell Sphinx what language to generate for it's documentation when you build it by setting the ``language`` setting.
+You can then tell Sphinx what language to generate for its documentation when you build it by setting the ``language`` setting.
 Read the Docs also supports translation, allowing you to specify the language of the documentation.